OllyNural/Portfolio/content/blog/you-have-to-live-through-the-rain-to-see-the-CSS-in-JS/index.md

 ---
 title: You have to live through the rain to see the CSS-in-JS
 date: "2015-10-01T22:12:03.284Z"
-exercpt: Hello World Blog Post!
+excerpt: Hello World Blog Post!
 This also has a really long description because I want to be able to test my css abilities.
 If you've read it this far, too bad!
 tags: ["TDD"]
 ---